 Reduced sodium chicken or vegetable broth can be substituted for water when cooking whole grains and can be used to cook vegetables such as turnip greens.
 Broth also makes a great starter for your soups and stews.

 Specialty mustards are a great way to add a flavor boost to your meals with very few calories/carbs.
 Mustard varieties such as Dijon, creole, spicy brown,etc. can be added to sauces, sandwiches, salad dressings and many other foods.
 Add these ideas next time you make a diabetes friendly gift basket for someone!

 Beans are very high in fiber and make an excellent carb choice.
-You can add beans to your salads, soups, and are delicious when made into a dip.
+You can add beans to your salads, soups, chili and are delicious when made into a bean dip like hummus.
 Beans (canned or dried) are a satisfying and convenient source of protein and rich in antioxidants, copper, folate and potassium.
 Beans are digested slowly and this may help keep glucose levels stable between meals.

 5. Canned Salmon